Diamond Buying and the Four Cs, Part 2: Diamond Color

 Of course, the most valuable diamond color is D. A diamond of this grade commands a premium simply because of its complete colorlessness.

-Most consumers are probably familiar with the idea of diamonds being white.
+You are probably familiar with the idea of diamonds being white.
 However, 98% of gem-quality diamonds actually contain some amount of yellow due to nitrogen impurities within the diamond.

 All faintly yellow diamonds (not colorless and not fancy yellow) are called “Cape diamonds.”
 However, some jewelry lines will specifically market only stones of lower color grades, K to Z, as “Cape diamonds” in order to promote them as affordable alternatives to “non-Cape” diamonds.